DNF5 Group Commands Guide for Fedora

 dnf group list

-This displays available groups with their IDs, names, and installation status:
+The output displays groups with their IDs, descriptive names, and installation status:

 ID Name Installed